rangeengine/rangeengine.github.io/api/16/html/_sources/api/Range.types.KX_GameObject.rst

       :arg frame: The frame to set the action to
       :type frame: float

+   .. method:: setActionLayerWeight(layer=0, weight=0.0)

+      Set the weight of the layer compared to others.

+      :arg layer: The layer where you want to set the frame, default to 0 if no value passed.
+      :type layer: integer
+      :arg weight: Layer Weight
+      :type frame: float

+   .. method:: setActionLayerSpeed(layer=0, speed=0.0)

+      Set current action speed.

+      :arg layer: The layer where you want to set the frame, default to 0 if no value passed.
+      :type layer: integer
+      :arg speed: speed
+      :type frame: float

    .. method:: isPlayingAction([layer])

       Checks to see if there is an action playing in the given layer.